genai-impact/ecologits/docs/methodology/llm_inference.md

 We could not find the number for the EU averaged hyperscaler WUE, so we use the number for EU colocation average.

-Finally, for $WUE_{off-site}$, we take the data from a [report](https://www.wri.org/research/guidance-calculating-water-use-embedded-purchased-electricity) by the [World Resource Institue](https://www.wri.org).
-For brevity, we will not list the list of countries here.
+Finally, to find $\text{WUE}_{\text{off-site}}$, we take the data from a [report](https://www.wri.org/research/guidance-calculating-water-use-embedded-purchased-electricity) by the [World Resource Institue](https://www.wri.org).
+For the sake of brevity, we will not list the list of countries here.
 For the countries whose data is missing, the user will get a userwarning along with the result telling them that the global average is used.

 ## Embodied impacts